A. Classics to begin with

 In cases of uncertainty one is to tell how uncertain things supposedly are, by estimates.
 Uncertainties can be graded, as in statistics, through such as "most definitely", "most likely", "rather likely", "likely", "probably", "possibly", to "maybe and maybe not".
 There are shades of uncertainties.

 Also, one is to discern between facts and interpretations.
 Literature analysis hinges on interpretation skills, just as for picture analysis.
-Many principles for doing it exist, and you have to use your common sense.
-[EXAMPLES]
+Many principles for doing it exist, and you have to use your common sense - a common sense that is not too common anyhow.

 Further, it is a given to discern between firsthand sources and other sources, between sources of good quality and others, and prefer the best ones at hand.